 Honors College Mic

-Honors College Mic showcases top faculty on this campus, who combine the skills of a dazzling lecturer with expertise on fascinating topics.
-Overall, these lectures foster intellectual conversation at the University of Arkansas through shared dialogue between lecturer and student, faculty and staff, and the wider populace.
+Honors College Mic showcases notable leaders, alumni and top faculty members who share insights and expertise on a wide range of topics.
+Overall, these lectures foster intellectual conversation at the University of Arkansas through dialogue between lecturer and student, faculty and staff, and the wider populace.